NicolaCasagrande25/fullstackopen/part0/part0_ex4.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server
-    Note right of server: The server executes the Javascript code to add the new note to the notes array server-->>browser: redirect response to location: /exampleapp/notes
+    Note left of server: The server executes the Javascript code to add the new note to the notes array server-->>browser: redirect response to location: /exampleapp/notes
     deactivate server